 Following the Annual General Meeting, the members of the committee for 2020-21 are:

-The choir has three Trustees, two of whom must be committee members and one of whom must be a member of the choir not serving on the committee.
-Bryan Stevens is the Member Trustee.
+The choir has 3 Trustees, 2 of whom must be committee members and one of whom must be a member of the choir not serving on the committee.
+Tricia George is the Member Trustee.

-The Trustees from the Committee are Jill Broadbent and Anna Markham.
+The Trustees from the Committee are Christopher Catling and Ruth Platt.